cardano-foundation/CIPs/CPS-????/README.md

 ``` Txt
 tx fee = # ref script executions * ( 0.3 ADA + 0.02 ADA * ( # input utxos + # output utxos ) )
 ```
-The transaction fee increases linearly for every utxo (inputs + outputs) in the transaction, then quadratically the reference script needs to be executed more than once.
+The transaction fee increases linearly for every utxo (inputs + outputs) in the transaction, then quadratically if the reference script needs to be executed more than once.

 ## Use Cases
 Any time a script's result depends on the entire transaction.
 The use cases I have personally encountered are: